rest-for-physics/framework/doc/Chapters/5-using-rest.md

 ### REST data format

-REST saves an event tree, an analysis tree, some metadata or application objects, and some ROOT analysis objects in a same output file of the analysis run, as shown in the figure.
+REST saves an event tree, an analysis tree, some metadata objects, and additional analysis output objects in extended root format.
+The file can be opened by root after loading REST libraries.
+We first observe the file structure in TBrowser.

 ![alt](Image/datafile.png)

+The `EventTree` is typically a ROOT tree saving branches of event classes, i.e. `TRestRawSignalEvent`, `TRestSignalEvent`, `TRestHitsEvent` in the figure.
+These pre-defined data types are saved by the default ROOT logic, with sub-branches created in shape of class inheritance.
+We don't usually plot and analyze data directly on that tree.

-The trees are of the type TRestAnalysisTree, which is typically a ROOT tree plus a list of observables.
-Inside these trees there are six branches saving some
+The `AnalysisTree` are in type `TRestAnalysisTree`, which is inherited from ROOT tree in convenience for managing observables.
+Inside this tree there are six branches saving some basic event information:

-The event tree is purely TTree.
-The event branches inside it are C++ object branches with a same structure as the class definition.
-Here in the figure we can see three event branches are saved:
-TRestRawSignalEventBranch, TRestSignalEventBranch, and TRestHitsEventBranch.
-In TBrowser we can open them and draw their data members by double clicking on it.

-For the analysis tree, we first save six event branches(in the first red circle).
-The event branches contains basic information of one event, they are:

 * run ID
 * sub run ID